UK availability checks

 | Source or update date | Is there a recent update date, source wording or clear status note? |

-| Contact or correction route | Can users report outdated or unclear information? |
+| Contact or correction route | Is there a way to report outdated or unclear information? |

 For pricing context, read why waitlists do not show real UK prices before treating a signup form as cost information.

-| Signal | What it can show | What it cannot prove |
+| Provider detail | What it can show | What it cannot prove |

 |---|---|---|